leto/hushlist/README.md

 # Hushlist: Censorship Resistant Metadata-Minimizing Multi-Blockchain Communication

-Hushlist uses the Hush cryptocoin blockchain, as well as other Zcash-fork privacy coin blockchains to implement mailing-list style communication which inherit all of the beautiful properties that Hush inherits from Bitcoin and Zcash.
+Hushlist uses the Hush blockchain, as well as other Zcash forks to implement anonymous and pseudonymous mailing lists using the encrypted 512 byte memo field of the Zcash Protocol.
+Hush inherits all RPCs from Bitcoin 0.11.2 and Zcash, which are used to implement Hushlist.

 # Requirements